uditalias/create-wpapp/README.md

 ### Contribute?

-Just fork, do what you want and [create pull request](https://github.com/uditalias/create-wpapp/compare?expand=1).
+Just fork, do what you want and [create a pull request](https://github.com/uditalias/create-wpapp/compare?expand=1).

 ### Issue?